-The paper will be divided into sections A, B and C.
+The paper will be divided into Sections A, B, C. M.M. : 80

-Section A Multiple Choice Questions
+Section-A Multiple Choice Questions

 Q.No.
 1 will be an objective type question covering the entire syllabus.
-Ten objectives with four options each will be set and the candidate will be required to write the correct option and not specify by putting a tick mark ($\sqrt{}$).
-Any eight out of ten are to be attempted.
-Each objective will be for one mark. ($10 \times 1 = 10$)
+Twelve objectives, two from each unit, with four options each will be set, and the candidate will be required to write the correct option and not specify by putting a tick mark ($\sqrt{}$).
+Any ten out of twelve are to be attempted.

+Each objective will be for one mark. $(10 \times 1=10)$

-Section B Short Answer Questions
+Section-B Short Answer Questions

-Section B comprises short answer type questions covering the entire syllabus.
-Four questions will be set and the candidate will be required to attempt any two questions in abour 80-100 words.
+Q.No.
+2 comprises short answer type questions covering the entire syllabus.
+Four questions will be set and the candidate will be required to attempt any two questions in about 80-100 words.

-Each answer will be evaluated for 5 marks. $(5\times2=10)$
+Each answer will be evaluated for 5 marks. $(5 \times 2=10)$

-Section C Long Answer Questions
+Section-C Long Answer Questions

-Section C comprises long answer type questions covering the entire syllabus.
+Q.No.
+3 comprises long answer type questions from the entire syllabus.
 Six questions, one from each unit, will be set and the candidate will be required to attempt any five questions in about 300-350 words.

-Each answer will be evaluated for 12 Marks. $(5\times12=60)$
+Each answer will be evaluated for 12 marks. $(5 \times 12 = 60)$